apnadkarni/blt/doc/tabset.rst

     both the top and bottom sides are padded evenly.
 The default value is "0".

-  **-selectbackground** *bgName*
-    Sets the color to use when displaying background of the selected tab.
-If *bgName* is not the empty string, this overrides the widget's **-selectbackground** option.
-The default value is "".  *BgName** may be a color name or the name of a background object created by the **blt::background** command.

-  **-shadow** *colorName*
-    Sets the shadow color for the text in the tab's label.
-Drop shadows are useful when both the foreground and background of the tab have similar color intensities.
-If *colorName* is the empty string, no shadow is drawn.
-The default value is "".

   **-state** *stateName*
     Sets the state of the tab.
 If *stateName* is "disable" the text of the tab is drawn as engraved and operations on the tab (such as **invoke** and **tab tearoff**) are ignored.
 The default is "normal".

-  **-stipple** *bitmapName*
-    Specifies a stipple pattern to use for the background of the folder when the window is torn off.  *BitmapName* specifies a bitmap to use as the stipple pattern.
-The default is "BLT".
+  **-style** *styleName*
+    Specifies the style to use to draw the tab and folder. *StyleName* is the name of a style created by the **style create** operation.
+The default built-in style is called "default".
+The default is "default".

   **-tearoff** *boolean*
     Indicates if the tab can be torn off (redrawing the tab in a new